storesafe/cordova-sqlite-storage/README.md

 ## Code

 **WARNING:** Please do NOT propose changes from your default branch.
-In general, contributions are rebased using `git rebase` or `git cherry-pick` and not merged.
+Contributions may be rebased using `git rebase` or `git cherry-pick` and not merged.

 - Patches with bug fixes are helpful, especially when submitted with test code.
 - Other enhancements welcome for consideration, when submitted with test code and are working for all supported platforms.
 Increase of complexity should be avoided.
-- All contributions may be reused by [@brodybits (Chris Brody)](https://github.com/brodybits) under another license in the future.
+- All contributions may be reused by [@brodybits](https://github.com/brodybits) under another license in the future.
 Efforts will be taken to give credit for major contributions but it will not be guaranteed.
 - Project restructuring, i.e. moving files and/or directories around, should be avoided if possible.
 - If you see a need for restructuring, it is better to first discuss it in new issue where alternatives can be discussed before reaching a conclusion.
 If you want to propose a change to the project structure:
   - Remember to make (and use) a special branch within your fork from which you can send the proposed restructuring;